 Lena Wohlschlager, MSc

-Current position: PhD Candidate
+Current position: PhD student

 Currently, fossil fuels supply 80% of the world’s energy demand and are also the major source for organic bulk and fine chemicals.
 This harbors tremendous problems for the planet and humanity.
 Unavoidable, transition to renewable resources for energy and production of goods has to be realized in the near future.
 Biomass will play a unique role in this transition, since it is the only renewable carbon source - lignocellulosic materials like wood, grass and straw will become the major source for raw materials.
 However, the recalcitrant nature of lignocellulose causes the deconstruction and fractionation to be a challenging process.